WorkingCodePod/workingcode/src/support-us/index.md

 To show our appreciation for our patrons, we provide them these benefits:

-Every patron, at every tier, gets a lifetime invitation to our Discord.
-Even if you end your subscription, keep your Discord membership!
-Thanks for being rad, and enjoy hanging out with the other rad patrons!
+Every patron, at every tier, gets access to our aftershow and all episodes arrive early -- as soon as they're done being edited.

 1. Our first tier is just $4 per month; ostensibly $1 per episode.
 For months containing 5 weeks, the 5th one is on us!
-This tier only includes Discord membership.
+You'll also be granted a special "Supporter" role in Discord so that everyone can see you contribute to the longevity of the show.
-2. Middle-tier and higher patrons get a private early-access feed where we post our episodes as soon as they're ready, possibly as much as a week early!
-This feed also includes our [`$Aftershow`](#aftershow).
+2. We have a middle tier with virtually no other benefits!
+If you're feeling generous and want to give us a little more ($15 per month), we'll gladly unburden you of your money.
+You will, however, get the "Backer" role in Discord.
-3. Top-tier supporters are truly embodying the spirit of [Patronage](https://en.wikipedia.org/wiki/Patronage) and helping fund the show in a way that sustains us long-term.
+3. Top-tier supporters are truly embodying the spirit of [Patronage](https://en.wikipedia.org/wiki/Patronage) and helping fund the show in a way that sustains us long-term by donating $30 per month.
 It's possible that there's nothing we could do to repay this kindness, but we're going to do our best!
 We'll read your name (or a surrogate moniker of your choosing) on every show, and whenever we do something new and exciting (merch? special goodies?) these fine folks will get it all first.

 <h3 id="aftershow"><pre>$Aftershow</pre></h3>